danielfett/draft-dpop/main.md

  WWW-Authenticate: DPoP realm="WallyWorld", algs="ES256 PS256"
 ```
 !---
+Figure: 401 Response To A Protected Resource Request Without Authentication

 And in response to a protected resource request that was rejected
 because the confirmation of the DPoP binding in the access token failed: